gerdm/bone-talk/slides.md

 <v-click>

+However,
-However, there hasn't been a clear way to distinguish these Bayesian methods and there hasn't been enough recognition of methods outside the ML literature that also tackle non-stationarity (and that can be applied to ML problems).
+* there hasn't been a clear way to distinguish these Bayesian methods and
+* there hasn't been enough recognition of methods outside the ML literature that also tackle non-stationarity (and that can be applied to ML problems).

-**We seek to unify methods that perform Bayesian online learning in non-stationary environments.**

 </v-click>

 ---

-# Why a unifying framework?
+## A unifying framework

+**We seek to unify methods that perform Bayesian online learning in non-stationary environments.**

 Allows us to